wongrp/chemotaxis_tracker_opencv/README.md

 # chemotaxis_tracker

 # Chemotaxis Tracker
-Image processor for chemotaxis videos integrated with detector and tracker, using OpenCV package.
+Image processor for chemotaxis videos integrated with detector and tracker, using OpenCV tracking API.
+For next a similar tracking program using IOU, see chemotaxis_tracker_iou.

 ## Packages
 Numpy, matplotlib \